 The solution?
 I stopped by my neighborhood florist to buy a leaf or two instead of an enormous place.
 Turns out that’s all you need to introduce a bit of the tropics into your home:

-Monstera Deliciosa—also known as the splitleaf philodendron, Swiss cheese plant, and monster plant—is native to the balmy tropical tropical rain forests of southern Mexico and Central America.
-There it climbs into the tree canopy, attaching tentacle-like aerial roots to tree trunks and branches.
-The leaves and stems of the plant are poisonous, but the strangely shaped fruit is perfectly edible—and sounds delicious, with a flavor that’s a combination of banana, pineapple, and mango.
+Above: Monstera Deliciosa—also known as the splitleaf philodendron, Swiss cheese plant, and monster plant—is native to the balmy tropical rain forests of southern Mexico and Central America.
+There it climbs into the tree canopy, attaching tentacle-like roots to trunks and branches.
+The plant’s leaves and stems are poisonous, but the strangely shaped fruit is perfectly edible (and sounds delicious, with a flavor that’s a combination of banana, pineapple, and mango).

-I recently purchased two Monstera Deliciosa leaves from the corner florist shop for $4 each.
-I filled a large vase with a small amount of water, made a fresh cut on the end of the leaves, and plopped them into the water.
+Above: I do not have the room for a full-grown plant.
+So I recently purchased two Monstera Deliciosa leaves from the corner florist shop for $4 each.
+I filled a large vase with a small amount of water, made a fresh cut on the end of the leaves, and plopped them into the vase.
 With a water change every few days, my leaves lasted for more than three weeks.
-When they began to yellow and the stems weakened, I was able to toss them without feeling terribly neglectful.

-Leaves purchased from the flower shop likely won’t root, but if you’re lucky enough to know someone with a plant and you’d like to root a cutting yourself, the process is fairly simple.
-Just make sure to start with a stem that has some of the aerial roots still attached.
+Above: Leaves purchased from the flower shop likely won’t root, but if you’re lucky enough to know someone with a plant and you’d like to root a cutting yourself, the process is fairly simple.
+Make sure to start with a stem that has some of its aerial roots still attached.
 These will continue to grow in water and can be repotted if you decide you’d like a more permanent addition to the family.